frankiecho/ahpsurvey/vignettes/my-vignette.md

 * `iterations` denotes how many pairwise comparisons should be changed.
 For example, if `iterations = 3`, `ahp.harker` changes the first, second, and third most inconsistent pairwise comparisons using that method.
 Researchers should think carefully how many pairwise comparisons should be replaced, as every time a pairwise comparison is replaced, some information is inevitably lost.
 Note that the maximum number of iterations is capped at $iterations \leq \frac{1}{2}n(n-1)$ with $n$ being the number of attributes.

 * `stopcr`: The stopping Consistency Ratio.
-It complements `iter` by giving `iter` a criteria to stop when a matrix is sufficiently consistent. `ahp.harker3` will continue looping and replacing more elements of the pairwise comparison matrices until the consistency ratio of the new matrix is lower than `stopcr`, or the maximum number of iterations is reached, and will stop and move onto the next individual.
+It complements `iterations` by giving `iterations` a criteria to stop when a matrix is sufficiently consistent. `ahp.harker` will continue looping and replacing more elements of the pairwise comparison matrices until the consistency ratio of the new matrix is lower than `stopcr`, or the maximum number of iterations is reached, and will stop and move onto the next individual.
 When `stopcr` is set, the number of replaced elements will differ amongst each decision-maker.
 Thus, it is advised that the analyst set `printiter = TRUE` to see how many iterations has the pairwise matrix of that individual has been modified by the algorithm.

 * `limit`: In many cases, the algorithm will intend to replace a value with a number higher than 9 or lower than 1/9. `limit` caps the maximum and minimum value of the replacement to 9 and 1/9 respectively.